-The liabilities and debt payments sections of the Farm Family Financial Situation require entry of all liabilities for beginning and end of year, the principal and interest actually paid in 1986, and the planned annual payments for 1987.
+The liabilities and debt payments sections of the Farm Family Financial Situation require entry of all liabilities for beginning and end of year, the principal and interest actually paid in 1987, and the planned payments for 1988.
 If a cooperator had a business summary the previous year, the end-year liabilities are the beginning-year liabilities for this year.
-However, for FLB and PCA liabilities, be sure the proceeds amount is entered as the liability (i.e., exclude FLB and PCA stock).
-The amount of FLB and PCA stock will be displayed under Intermediate Term Debt.
-These values are automatically carried over from FLB and PCA stock assets entered in Screen 9, page 6.